Skip to main content

 The Timing Hypothesis in Female Hormone Therapy

-For women, the safety of hormonal therapy in the context of is best understood through the “timing hypothesis.”
+For women, the safety of hormonal therapy in the context of vascular health is best understood through the “timing hypothesis.”
 This concept, supported by numerous studies and meta-analyses, posits that the cardiovascular effects of estrogen replacement are critically dependent on when therapy is initiated relative to the onset of menopause.

 When hormone therapy is started in younger, early postmenopausal women (typically under 60 or within 10 years of their final menstrual period), the evidence points toward a beneficial or neutral effect on the cardiovascular system.
 Estrogen initiated during this window of opportunity appears to help maintain the health of the blood vessels, which are still relatively pliable and free of significant atherosclerotic plaque.